Moving Toward NGSS: Using Formative Assessment to Link Instruction

 and engaging in argumentation.

-Course participants will practice a variety of strategies for the classroom and
+Course participants practiced a variety of strategies for the classroom and

-three web seminars and contribute to discussion forums in the days between live
+The course ran from April 18 through May 2, 2013.
+Participants attended three web seminars and contributed to discussion forums in the days between live

 sessions.
-Participants should plan to spend approximately 10-15 hours on this online
+Participants spent approximately 10-15 hours on this online

 course, including synchronous and asynchronous components.